learn-co-curriculum/iron-starter-part-one/README.md

 };
 ```

-Now all of the tests for the campaigns __Action Creators__ should be passing, but we still need to create our __Async Actions__ for the campaigns.
-We will need to add some imports at the top of the file and create a constant variable to hold our API url.
+We've setup our __Action Creators__, but we still need to create our __Async Actions__ for the campaigns.
+This will require some imports at the top of the file and a constant variable to hold our API url.

 ```javascript
 // ./src/actions/campaigns.js